 Free Data Points per Day

-If you're using Analytics on the Pro plan while on a trial, you will not be charged for any of the above items during the time of the trial.
+If you're using Analytics while on a trial of the Pro plan, you will not be charged for Analytics during the time of the trial.
+Once the trial ends, you will be charged as per the table above.

 When enabling Analytics, you will immediately be charged the base fee mentioned above.
 However, you will only be charged for the remaining time in your billing cycle.
 For example, if there are 10 days remaining in your current billing cycle, that's roughly 30% of your billing cycle – so you will only pay about $3 USD.
 For every new billing cycle after that, you will be charged the full $10 USD in the beginning of the cycle.